ehbeam/neurolinguistics-mdma/README.md

 # Citations
 If you use this code, please cite the associated manuscript:
-- Beam, E., Zhang, X., Hilton, R., van Roessel, P. J., Rodriguez, C. I., & Williams, L. M. (In Preparation).
+- Beam, E., Zhang, X., Hilton, R., van Roessel, P. J., Rodriguez, C. I., & Williams, L. M. (In Submission).
 Precision neurolinguistics reveals latent speech signatures of a negative affect biotype and its modulation by MDMA.

 Please also cite relevant toolkits:
 - Pedregosa, F. et al. Scikit-learn: Machine learning in Python.
 J. Mach.
 Learn.
 Res.
 12, 2825–2830 (2011).